 MISSION: Black Bear Tutors engages UMaine students in the community by serving as math and literacy tutors for local K-12 students.
 Tutors build structured and trusting relationships by offering encouragement and academic assistance.
 UMaine students help young people develop confidence in their academic ability while strengthening their dedication to the community and enhancing their college experience.

 VISION: University of Maine students have increased civic commitment and local youth have increased commitment to school and seek post-secondary education and training.

 University of Maine students work with K-12 students for 2-10 hours a week on a variety of academic subjects.
 Tutors do not need to be Education Majors.
 They can be from any program on campus.
-Tutors have the option to work virtually 1-on-1 with a youth to assist remote learning, assist in a homework help room in an after school program, or work as a teacher’s aide during the school day.
+Tutors have the option to work 1-on-1 with a youth, assist in a homework help room in an after school program, or work as a teacher’s aide during the school day.

 Through the America Reads, America Counts program, UMaine students who qualify for Federal Work-Study can be paid to tutor!
 However, anyone can volunteer!

 In America, 60% or more of fourth and eighth grade public school students are reading or doing math below grade level.

 In Maine, 68% of fourth graders read below grade level and 55% perform math below grade level.

 Also in Maine, 61% of eighth graders read below grade level and 61% perform below grade level in math.

 In 2011, the United States was ranked globally 32nd in Math Proficiency and 16th in Reading.